Table of Contents

 Best Phone Insurance in 2022: AKKO Plan

 We’ve reviewed all the most popular options for Phone Insurance, but the choice becomes pretty clear when you compare them against an AKKO Plan.
 You can also view our comparison chart here.
-As well as read about why GadgetReview ranked AKKO #1 for Phone Insurance here.
+As well as read about why GadgetReview ranked AKKO #1 for Phone Insurance here and Android Central ranked AKKO Best Alternative Phone Insurance, the only 3rd party protection provider that made their list alongside SquareTrade.

 ~ Way better value. ~

-While other phone insurance plans cost an average of $15-18 per month for a higher-end phone, an AKKO Plan costs $15 per month and protects not only your phone, but nearly ALL your personal electronics and personal items (such as laptops, tablets, headphones, and more).
+While other phone insurance plans cost an average of $12-18 per month for a higher-end phone, an AKKO Plan costs $15 per month and protects not only your phone, but nearly ALL your personal electronics and personal items (such as laptops, tablets, headphones, and more).
 So if you’re comparing based on the cost of insurance, you won’t get a better value elsewhere, because all the other phone insurance options only cover 1 item: your phone!
-But an AKKO Plan covers nearly ALL your personal belongings.
+But an AKKO Plan covers your phone + nearly ALL your electronic devices and other personal belongings.

 ~ More protection, unlimited claims. ~

 An AKKO Plan includes not only Accidental Damage protection, but also Theft protection and there is no limit on the number of claims you can file each year.
 This makes an AKKO Plan a far superior choice in protecting your phone because in case you do face multiple incidents of damage or theft, you won’t be stuck with a phone insurance plan that won’t protect you!
-You also get unlimited claims for all your other devices and personal items on your plan (laptop, tablet, etc.)
+You also get unlimited claims for all your other devices and personal items on your plan (laptop, tablet, headphones, smartwatch, TV, etc.)

 ~ Super flexible, repairs close to you. ~